tldr-pages/tldr/pages/common/tgpt.md

 `tgpt --multiline`

-- Generate [i]mages and save to current directory:
+- Generate [i]mages and save them to the current directory:

 `tgpt --image "{{prompt}}"`